Soberia/mysqlclient-pool/README.md

   - _method_ **`__init__(config: dict, size: int = 10, timeout: int = 5, fillup: bool = True) -> None`**

     - _parameter_ **`config`**:
-      The keyword paramaters for creating the connection object.
+      The keyword parameters for creating the connection object.

     - _parameter_ **`size`**:
       The minimum number of the connections in the pool.